-Neil Parish is the Conservative Candidate for Tiverton & Honiton for the 2019 General Election and has been the member of Parliament for the Tiverton & Honiton constituency from 2010-2019.
+Neil Parish has been the member of Parliament for the Tiverton & Honiton constituency since 2010.
 He was first elected Member on 6th May 2010 with 27,614 votes - a 50.3 per cent share and a majority of 9,320 of the overall votes cast.
-Neil has been Chairman of the House of Commons Environment, Food and Rural Affairs Select Committee.
+Following the 2019 election, Neil has a majority of 24,239.
+Neil is Chairman of the House of Commons Environment, Food and Rural Affairs Select Committee.

 Before entering politics, Neil managed the family farm in Somerset after leaving school at 16 years old.
 He is married to Sue and they have two children, Jonathan and Harriet, and a beautiful granddaughter named Aino.

 One of Neil's passions is animal welfare, and he has led a number of campaigns including those against cruel bear bile farming in China, live animal exports to the Middle East, and the import of cat and dog fur.
 He has also campaigned for the law to be tightened to prevent dolphins being caught up in fishing nets around the south west coast.

 Neil is currently Chairman of the Associate Parliamentary Group on Animal Welfare.